-Apart from the music in the two songs embedded below, the only thing I know about Gjendød is that the band is from Norway and that sometime “soon” the Polish label Hellthrasher Productions intends to release what appears to be the band’s first demo on CD (with a tape version coming from Darker Than Black Records).
+Apart from the music in the two songs embedded below, the only thing I know about Gjendød is that the band is from Norway and that sometime “soon” the Polish label Hellthrasher Productions intends to release what appears to be the band’s first demo on CD.

 The songs you can now stream are two of the four listed on the Bandcamp player for the demo — “Evig svart røyk” and “Menneskeavl”.
 If we could plug the energy of these songs into electrical grids, we could decommission vast numbers of power plants — though we wouldn’t do much to reduce global warming, because these tracks are hot as hell.

 Propelled by furious blasting percussion and pulsating bass notes, the songs deliver a head-whipping flurry of high tremolo riffs that prove to be as catchy as they are incinerating, with dynamic breaks in the action that keep you from being completely overwhelmed by the onslaught.
 Flesh-scarring vocal savagery, too.
 This is an eye-popping adrenaline ride that makes me hungry to hear the other two tracks (and very curious about who is in this band).

 Havukruunu are one of the two bands featured in this collection whom I’ve written about before.
 I thought their 2015 debut album Havulinnaan was great, and I also put a song from it named “Unien Havulinnaan” on our list of last year’s Most Infectious Extreme Metal Songs.